csmaller/blog/content/blog/me-diocrity.md

 ### Forget Money

-I used to care about money.
+I used to care more about money.
 It made the world go around after all.
 Don’t get me wrong you need money to survive in this world .
 Making it is a good thing.
 But it should be the result of your path and not the reason for the path.
 Not the Be All End All.

 I left New England in 2005  and there have been giant blunders along the way.
 I have been broke, had multiple injuries, been fired from jobs, very bad relationships, moved back to Boston once, Colorado once, and eventually returned to Utah.
 I started two IT businesses that failed and had a career path that abruptly ended.
 I worked at government agencies with people already dead.
 Counting down the 20 years to retirement.
 I’ve worked with so many Mormons and have felt very alone and isolated in that culture.
 I've learned to hate IT because of the weird culture that pervades everything in Utah stacked on top of a nerd culture that values Star Wars references and how well you play video games over connections and empathy.